HangSingHui/ios-finWise/ios-finWise/ios-finWise/Controller/SystemPrompt.md

 - Use empty arrays `[]` for missing list items
 - Dates should be in ISO format (YYYY-MM-DD) when possible
 - Booleans must be lowercase `true` or `false`
+- Severity values must be exactly: "low", "medium", "high", or "critical"
 - No trailing commas
 - Ensure valid JSON syntax (test before returning)